transccc/iot-project/README.md

 ### Circuit Diagram
 ![Alt text](https://github.com/transccc/iot-project/blob/main/Screenshot%202024-06-29%20002548.png)

+Additonaly use female to male wires to connect the reed-swish at an appropiate place for the magnet to detect the door closing
 ### Electrical Calculations
 - I needed to add 3 extra 330 ohm resistors for the power bank to recognize the device as drawing power.
 These 3 resistors were added in parallel, as seen in the image above.